jbcoe/value_types/DRAFT.md

 ### Two class templates, not one

-It is conceivable that a single class template could be used as a vocabulary type for an indirect value-type supporting polymorphism.
+It is conceivable that a single class template could be used as a vocabulary type for an indirect value type supporting polymorphism.
 However, implementing this would impose efficiency costs on the copy constructor when the owned object is the same type as the template type.
 When the owned object is a derived type, the copy constructor uses type erasure to perform dynamic dispatch and call the